Fall of Ming: Plot

 Meanwhile, Field Marshal Sun finds that Tongguan's grain supplies are seriously low and the grain bags are filled with sand instead, so he angrily executes the registrar for covering up the fact.
 The local garrison is poorly trained, and the firearm equipments are malfunctional due to lack of maintenance.
 The besieged Ming troops in Kaifeng are now starving, and the Ming court is sending urgent orders telling Sun to attack the rebels.
 Sun however is having great trouble procuring rations and funds from the local gentries, who selfishly refuse to contribute anything for the army.
 When Sun attempts to confiscate public lands stolen from the local garrison by the gentries, they bribe his deputy Ren Qi (Hu Xiaoguang) to burn down the government archive storing the evidence.
 In fury and desperation, Sun summarily executes all the gentries in a surprise move and seized their assets by force.

-Under pressure from the emperor, Field Marshall sets out to engage the rebels.
+Under pressure from the emperor, the Field Marshal sets out to engage the rebels.
 The night before he leaves, he arranges for the isolation camp to be burned and kills all within, so that the sick will not hinder his campaign.
 Disillusioned with the government, Wu Youke leaves with Master Zhao's widowed daughter and grandson and goes back to his hometown in Suzhou.
 He then spends the rest of his life compiling his knowledge and experiences treating the plague into the book On Plague Diseases, the theory of which regarding infectious diseases is two centuries ahead of its time.

-With an underprepared army, Field Marshall Sun is defeated and killed in the subsequent battle outside Tongguan.
+With an under-prepared army, Field Marshal Sun is defeated and killed in the subsequent battle outside Tongguan.
 After his death, Li Zicheng's forces successfully invades Guanzhong and establishes the Shun dynasty at Xi'an, and the Ming dynasty collapses two years later.